- Sunshine Creek

 Marcus Peak and Palisades Peak, above Sunrise Lake.
-Looking north from Sunrise Point (6130ft), Mount Rainier National Park. - Christine Falls
+Looking north from Sunrise Point (6130ft), Mount Rainier National Park. - Rainier from Sunrise Point

 Palisades Peak (7000ft), named for it columnar basalt formations resembling a defensive wall.
 Looking northwest from Sunrise Point (6130ft), Mount Rainier National Park.
-At right, Mount Baker can be seen on the horizon, about 125 miles north. - Snags
+At right, Mount Baker can be seen on the horizon, about 125 miles north. - Christine Falls

 - Sunrise Lake